 Other examples of accidents involving disabled vehicles include vehicles that are on the shoulder of the road, vehicles that are stopped because they are already involved in an accident, or vehicles that are driving below the speed limit due to mechanical problems.
 All drivers have a duty to be on the look out for these types of stalled and slowed vehicles, but, often times, these vehicles became disabled on major highways where the speed limit is well above 55 miles per hour; or, even when these vehicles are pulled over, they may not be completely off of the road and may protrude into the lane of traffic.
 When vehicular accidents result from disabled vehicles, the question of who is responsible for the accident may be difficult to answer and depends on the specific circumstances of that collision.

 When a catastrophic injury or death is involved, a thorough investigation involving talking to witnesses, retaining accident reconstruction experts, examining the scene of the wreck, and obtaining photographs and videos, among other things, is extremely important to pin down liability and defeat defenses such as the “sudden emergency” defense.

 Further, investigating all possible theories as to who may be liable is important, as many times vehicles become disabled as a result of a third party mechanic’s negligence or a tire manufacturer’s negligence or a car manufacturer’s negligence.
 Exploring all possible avenues and finding available insurance coverage are imperative to your case.

 If you or a loved one has been involved in an accident because of a disabled vehicle, you should consult a qualified injury attorney to advise you appropriately.
-We at the Law Offices of Betty Nguyen Davis are happy to set you up with a free consultation.
+We at The Davis Injury Firm are happy to set you up with a consultation.
 Please call 404-593-2620 to speak to an attorney today.